tenth10th/bsc-mastermind-challenge/README.md

 pipenv shell # (to open a shell in the new environment)
 ```

-In order to participate in the challenge, please follow the instructions here to create an account:
-And add the resulting account_uid to line 11 of your mastermind_example_client.py script.
+In order to participate in the challenge, please follow the instructions [here](http://code-challenge.org/) to create an account, and add the resulting `account_uid` to line 10 of your mastermind_example_client.py script.

 Once you have the requirements installed, and your account_uuid in place, you should be able to run the script:
 ```
 python mastermind_example_client.py
 ```
 (This will play a single game by default, which may take a while...)

+The example "totally random" player is defined in `example_player.py` - Feel free to improve it, or make your own separate Player class, and swap it in on line 1 of the `mastermind_example_client.py`.

 ## About the Game